raysas/protein-structure-proximity-network/readme.md

 #### 3. Run the Jupyter notebook on Colab

-You can also run the code on a Jupyter notebook on Google Colab.
+You can also run the code on a Jupyter notebook ([this file](./code/application.ipynb)) on Google Colab.
 Either add this repository to you google drive or connect it to github (might give issues without saving the PDB file anywhere).

 ***p.s.** this is a work in progress and the code is not yet optimized.
 More features to be added soon listed in the [to-do](./TODO.md) list*